AlessioVeronico/orders-manager/README.md

      ```

 4. **Backend Setup**:
-   - Navigate to the laravel directory:
+   - Navigate to the backend directory:
      ```bash
-     cd laravel
+     cd backend
      ```
    - Install dependencies using Composer:
      ```bash